 Grape

-When it comes to wine, the first thing that comes to our mind is grapes.
-This fruit is the main ingredient for the most famous wine brands in the world in general and Vietnam in particular.
-In the daily life of Vietnamese people, grapes are loved for their delicious taste and rich in nutrients.
-Grapes usually grow in clusters from 6 to 300 fruits, they are black, blue, yellow, green, purple or white in color.
-When ripe, the grapes can be eaten fresh or dried to make raisins, as well as used in the manufacture of wines as mentioned.
+When it comes to wine, the first thing that comes to mind is grapes.
+This fruit serves as the primary ingredient for many renowned wine brands worldwide, including those produced in Vietnam.
+In daily life, Vietnamese people enjoy grapes for their delicious flavor and rich nutritional profile.
+Grapes typically grow in clusters that can contain anywhere from 6 to 300 fruits, displaying a variety of colors such as black, blue, yellow, green, purple, and white.
+When ripe, they can be eaten fresh, dried into raisins, or fermented to create wines, as previously mentioned.

 Photo: nongthonviet.com.vn